pombase/genome_changelog/readme.md

 This can be particularly useful for alleles that refer to previous gene coordinates.
 This is used in the repository https://github.com/pombase/allele_qc.

+## Find missing synonyms

+Some of the code was used to finding missing synonyms of genes and gather them into "tsv dictionaries" (see files `valid_ids_data/missing_synonyms.tsv` and `valid_ids_data/obsoleted_ids.tsv`).
+The code is in `find_missing_synonyms.sh` and the python scripts called within.
+To run it you need to have the pre_svn data as well as the latest version of the pombe genome.